Disney Infinity 2.0: Reception

 Upon release, Disney Infinity 2.0 received mixed to positive reviews from game critics.
 Review aggregator website Metacritic gave the PlayStation 4 version of the game 71/100.

 While the new additions to the game's Toybox mode received praise, Disney Infinity 2.0's Playset mode was criticized.
 The Toybox was praised for its new additions by both David Roberts of GamesRadar and Randolph Ramsay of GameSpot.
 Roberts, however panned the game's "awkward combat, boring, repetitive quests and obtuse controls."
 He also described the Avengers Playset as being too empty and bland.
 Ramsay gave the game a more favorable review, but primarily found some of Disney Infinity 2.0's technical hiccups and the need to unlock toys in the Toybox, which made some of his time playing the game adverse.
 Brandon Jones of GameTrailers praised the easier-to-use Toybox tools, but was disappointed by a lack of diversity from the game's Playsets.
 Subsequently, Daniel Krupa of IGN commended the game's improved combat, which made characters more interesting, and the more accessible Toybox mode.
 He, like Roberts and Ramsay, criticized the game's lack of variety in its Playset mode, repetitive missions and "lifeless" version of New York City.

 Andrew Reiner of Game Informer thought that though The Avengers, Guardians of the Galaxy and Spider-Man Playsets were "miserable adventures," the characters' controls were done well and that the character animations were well done.
 Reiner, however, was not pleased with the music featured within all three of Disney Infinity 2.0's Playsets, calling it "cringe-worthy."
 He also cited that the dubstep music featured in the Spider-Man Playset was poorly done.
 Blake Peterson of Game Revolution gave the game a more commendatory review, explaining that the game's improved combat, stronger level design (compared to the first game), expanded Toybox options, and the ability to personalize characters, were some of the major things that made the game worthwhile.
 In spite of that, Peterson condemned Disney Infinity 2.0's bad driving mechanics, poor player training within Toybox mode and high cost to unlock content.
 Steve Hannley of Hardcore Gamer also gave the game a positive review, scoring it a 4/5, saying "Toy Box mode has been notably upgraded and overall gameplay is more polished, while increased depth will have players of all ages coming back for more," yet criticizing the "repetitive" Play Sets.

 At the 2014 National Academy of Video Game Trade Reviewers (NAVGTR) awards Disney Infinity 2.0 was nominated for the Game, Franchise Family.
 It was nominated in the 2015 Kids' Choice Awards for "Most Addicting Game", but lost to Minecraft.
+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Disney Infinity 2.0 for "Family Game of the Year".